ArcInstitute/RNAtargeting_web_custom/README.md

 * `utils.py`: Provides useful utilities for the CNN model
 * `static/`: Contains images for the website and the prediction results for guide design

+# TODO

+* Add class/function documentation
+* Remove old, commented-out code
+* Re-organize code for clarity
+* Add exception handling
+* Add test datasets
+* Add unit/application tests
+* Add package dependency versions
+* Change how LinearFold is installed
+* Add a ci/cd pipeline
+* Convert Flask app to FastAPI?
+  * Call API from the tool-hub website
+* Create a python package?
+* Create a well-developed CLI?

+## Stats

+* No. of Python files: 16
+* No. of functions: 97
+* Lines of code: 3212